Melanocytic nevus: Complications

 The American Academy of Dermatology says that the vast majority of moles are benign.
-Data on the chances of transformation from melanocytic nevus to melanoma are controversial, but it appears that about 10% of malignant melanomas have a precursor lesion, of which about 10% are melanocytic nevi.
-Therefore, it appears that malignant melanoma quite seldom (1% of cases) has a melanocytic nevus as a precursor.
+Data on the chances of transformation from melanocytic nevus to melanoma are controversial, but it appears that about 10% of melanomas have a precursor lesion, of which about 10% are melanocytic nevi.
+Therefore, it appears that melanoma quite seldom (1% of cases) has a melanocytic nevus as a precursor.

 Cause

 The cause of this condition is not clearly understood, but it is thought to result from a defect in embryologic development during the first 12 weeks of pregnancy.
 The defect is thought to cause a proliferation of melanocytes, the cells responsible for normal skin color.
 When melanocytes are produced at an extremely rapid rate, they form in clusters instead of spreading out evenly, resulting in abnormal skin pigmentation in some areas of the body.

 Genetics

 Genes can influence a person's moles.
 Dysplastic nevus syndrome is a largely hereditary condition that causes a person to have a large quantity of moles (often 100 or more), with some larger than normal or atypical.
 This often leads to a higher risk of melanoma, a serious type of skin cancer.
 Dysplastic nevi are more likely than ordinary moles to become cancerous.
 While dysplastic nevi are common, and many people have a few of these abnormal moles, having more than 50 ordinary moles also increases the risk of developing melanoma.

 In the general population, a slight majority of melanomas do not form in existing moles but rather create new growths on the skin.
 Somewhat surprisingly, this pattern also applies to those with dysplastic nevi.
 These individuals are at a higher risk of melanoma occurring not only where there is an existing mole but also in areas without moles.
 Consequently, such persons need regular examinations to check for changes in their moles and to identify any new ones.